 - You should send your distributor the highest quality version of the video you have.

-- Each video platform has their own format for video delivery, and you don’t want your video looking compressed or blurry on some sites because you submitted a low quality version to begin with. — Get it up to par at the beginning to save yourself the trouble down the line.
+Each video platform has their own format for video delivery.
+You don’t want your video looking compressed or blurry on some sites because you submitted a low quality version to begin with. — Get it up to par at the beginning to save yourself the trouble down the line.

-Your video should promote your music and your brand as an artist.
-Do not use videos with stock footage/public domain footage.
-You wants fans to get to know YOU.
-Regardless, most platforms require music videos to contain 100% original content.
-Your video should be shot with a high quality camera and edited well, with multiple angles.
-It should look professional!
+Bottom line… Your video should promote your music and overall brand as an artist.
+Don’t use videos with stock footage/public domain footage.
+Your fans want to get to know YOU.
+Either way, most platforms require music videos to contain 100% original content anyway.
+Stock footage is boring.
+You aren’t.

 - Your video can’t contain full frontal nudity, explicit drug use or graphic violence.
 This will cause your video to be rejected.
-However, the video may have explicit language, and will be marked as such during delivery.
+(However, the video CAN have explicit language, but it needs to be marked as such during delivery.)

-- Video should not have any promotional content like social media URLs, hashtags, album art, release dates, shoutouts, etc. The video platforms (and fans!) want to see the video itself and no on screen distractions.
+- Your video should not have any promotional content like social media URLs, hashtags, album art, release dates, shoutouts, etc. The video platforms (and fans!) want to see the video itself with no on screen distractions.

-Lyric music videos with lyrics stylized into a produced video are accepted.
+Lyric music videos with lyrics stylized into a produced video are also accepted here at Symphonic.